ClickHouse/clickhouse-docs/docs/en/cloud/security/cloud-endpoints-api.md

 ---
-slug: /en/manage/security/ip-public-api
+slug: /en/manage/security/cloud-endpoints-api
-sidebar_label: Public IP API
+sidebar_label: Cloud Endpoints API
-title: Public IP API
+title: Cloud Endpoints API
 ---

-## ClickHouse Cloud public API
+## ClickHouse Cloud Endpoints API

-The ClickHouse Cloud public API endpoint is available on [`https://api.clickhouse.cloud/static-ips.json`](https://api.clickhouse.cloud/static-ips.json).
+The ClickHouse Cloud Endpoints API endpoint is available on [`https://api.clickhouse.cloud/static-ips.json`](https://api.clickhouse.cloud/static-ips.json).

-This API provides public IPs and endpoints for ClickHouse services, such as ingress/egress IPs and AWS S3 endpoints per region and cloud.
+This API provides the endpoints for ClickHouse Cloud services, such as ingress/egress IPs and AWS S3 endpoints per region and cloud.

 ## Integrations could require egress access

 If you are using integration like the MySQL or PostgreSQL Engine, it is possible that you need to authorize ClickHouse Cloud to access your instances.

-You could use this API of public IPs in `firewalls` or `Authorized networks` in GCP or in `Security Groups` for Azure, AWS or in any other infrastructure egress management system you are using.
+You could use this API to retrieve the public IPs and configure them in `firewalls` or `Authorized networks` in GCP or in `Security Groups` for Azure, AWS or in any other infrastructure egress management system you are using.

 For example, to allow access from a ClickHouse Service hosted on AWS in the region ap-south-1, you can add the `egress_ips` addresses for that region: